 Dredging project could cause the nation's largest permitted coral destruction to date, repeating PortMiami’s costly environmental disaster, still unmitigated over a decade later.

-The Arctic is warming four times faster than other parts of the planet, shrinking summer sea ice, setting off cascading changes to Arctic wildlife, creating great uncertainty for people living in the Arctic, and increasing extreme weather events further south.
+The Arctic is warming four times faster than other parts of the planet, shrinking summer sea ice, setting off cascading changes to Arctic wildlife, creating great uncertainty for people living in the Arctic, and increasing the likelihood and severity of extreme weather events further south.

 At this moment of greatest risk, the Central Arctic Ocean faces additional challenges from new industrial activities.
 These include transpolar shipping, which would bring large vessels through these waters to connect non-Arctic manufactured goods and bulk materials to distant markets, as well as deep sea mining — an untried method of strip mining metals from sea floors, continental crusts, and hydrothermal vents.
 Almost no consideration has taken place regarding how such activities could be done safely and without damaging the Central Arctic Ocean.